TheKing0x9/horri-fold/README.md

 > To Be Written

-##Credits
+## Credits

   - Thanks to [gizmo199](https://gizmo199.itch.io) for the Horri-Fi Shader
   - The art in the demo is based on an asset pack by [Ansimuz](Ansimuz.itch.io)
-	- The music in the demo is from ...
+  - The music in the demo is from [Outro Party Music by Buffy](https://opengameart.org/content/outro-party-music)
 ---